Import Your Car from the US to Canada: Step-by-Step Guide (2026)

 Here are additional pointers to streamline your import experience:

-- Customs Brokers: If the paperwork feels overwhelming, hire a licensed customs broker specializing in vehicle imports.
-Fees range from $200–$500 but can save time.
+Customs Brokers: If the paperwork feels overwhelming, hire a licensed customs broker specializing in vehicle imports.
+Fees range from $200–$500 but can save time and help ensure you’re paying the correct tariffs.

 Common Pitfalls to Avoid